cosmir/openmic-annotator/backend_server/README.md

 ### Deploying to App Engine

-`TODO(ejhumphrey):` Is it possible to have pre-deployment testing hooks?
-If so, that should be documented here. **Update:** Survey says [yes](https://github.com/GoogleCloudPlatform/continuous-deployment-demo/blob/master/.travis.yml).

 For the time being, you will need to create your own App Engine project.
 To do so, [follow the directions here](https://console.cloud.google.com/freetrial?redirectPath=/start/appengine).

-Once this is configured, make note of your `PROJECT_ID`, because you're going to need it.
+Once this is configured, make note of your `PROJECT_ID`, because you're going to need to pass it through to the deployment script.

 ```
-$ cd backend_server
-$ pip install . -t lib
-$ appcfg.py -A <PROJECT_ID> -V v1 update .
+$ ./deploy.sh <PROJECT_ID>
 ```

 From here, the app should be deployed to the following URL: